-36. Postal ballots
+38. Postal or electronic ballots

-- (1) The Association may hold a postal ballot to determine any issue or proposal. - (2) A postal ballot is to be conducted in accordance with Schedule 3 to the Regulation.
+- (1) The Association may hold a postal or electronic ballot (as the committee determines) to determine any issue or proposal. - (2) A postal or electronic ballot is to be conducted in accordance with the Regulation.